Realisability for Infinitary Intuitionistic Set Theory

 The objects of our notion of realisability will be arbitrary \textit{sets} and not just ordinal numbers.
 Therefore, we need to be able to perform computations on sets.
 As OTMs work on ordinal length binary sequences, we have to code arbitrary sets as sequences in $2^{<\Ord}$.
 However, working directly on binary sequences of ordinal length is cumbersome.
 We therefore use a concatenation of two codings given by the following injective functions: \begin{enumerate} \item A \textit{low-level coding}

-encoding ordinals, sets of ordinals, pairs of sets of ordinals and ordinals, and sequences of such pairs as binary sequences of ordinal length. \item A \textit{high-level coding} encoding arbitrary sets as a pair of an ordinal and a set of ordinals. \end{enumerate} By concatenating both injective functions, we obtain a coding of arbitrary sets as binary sequences of ordinal length.
+allowing us to encode ordinals, sets of ordinals, pairs of sets of ordinals and ordinals, and sequences of such pairs as binary sequences of ordinal length. \item A \textit{high-level coding} encoding arbitrary sets as a pair of an ordinal and a set of ordinals. \end{enumerate} By concatenating both injective functions, we obtain a coding of arbitrary sets as binary sequences of ordinal length.
 The reader familiar with OTMs and codings may wish to skip forward to Section \ref{Section: A Notion of Transfinite Realisability} and refer back to this section if necessary.